shiflux/udacity-disasterresponse/README.md

 - **data/Disaster.db** Database with processed data
 - **data/process_data.py** Python script used for ETL
 - **models/train_classifier.py** Python script used to train the model

+# Project Motivation
+This is a project for the Udacity "Data Scientist" nanodegree.
+We are using the data provided by Figure Eight (now [Appen](https://appen.com/)).
+The data contains direct and social media messages during a disaster response.
+Our purpose is to cathegorize these messages through a supervised model so that they can be forwarded to the organization caring the subject.

 # Results
 1. RandomForest